 Cons

 The biggest advantage of cellular is that it’s wireless.
 There are no wires to cut, so it’s harder for criminals to disable the system.
 Cellular systems also support features like home automation and remote access, which landline systems don’t.
-However, cellular monitoring plans typically cost more than landline monitoring by at least $10 a month.
+However, cellular monitoring plans typically cost more than landline monitoring by at least $10 a month because you need to pay for the cellular plan and the monitoring.

 Internet